hatra-e/wordpress-gulp-revolt-starter/README.md

 1. Copy `gulpenv.example.js` and name it `gulpenv.js` (don't delete `gulpenv.example.js`).
 1. To get BrowserSync to work, change the proxy address to your own in `gulpenv.js`.

-`gulpenv.js` will be ignored by Git, so other people working on the project can create their own set their own `gulpenv.js` file and set their proxy address.
+`gulpenv.js` will be ignored by Git, so other people working on the project can create their own `gulpenv.js` file and set their proxy address.

 ## Usage